 It’s confronting, real-world stuff but for MIC student Paris Ramsay, 17, there is nowhere else she would rather be.

-Paris is in the second year of the 2-year International Baccalaureate Career-related Program (IBCP) at MIC and is deep into the ‘service’ aspect of the program – her Service Learning Project.
+Paris is in Year 12 at MIC and is deep into the ‘service’ aspect of her Service Learning Project.

 For Paris, that has involved combining her love of entrepreneurship with her passion for community service.
 Having launched her first business in 2017, an online ethical jewellery venture that supports the work of the Ugandan charity Kyampisi Childcare Ministries, late last year she travelled to Uganda to participate in the charity’s work and see for herself where her contributions were making a difference.

 Read more about Paris and how her passions have led her down an interesting and gratifying path of community service here: Service Learning, A Case Study.

 For more on the Future Pathways Senior Studies Program (Year 11 and 12) at MIC visit the Adolescent Community page of our website.